Bapt5962/MQTCP/README.md

 # MQTCP
 Couldn't get MQTT to work in under an hour, so I made this in a week.
-No idea if it's worth publishing it.
+No idea if it was worth publishing it, but here it is.

 # TODO
 Make a Python client